Microbiology, Immunology, and Tropical Medicine (MICR)

 MICR 8230.
 Molecular and Cellular Immunology.
 3 Credits.

 Major aspects of immunology, including T and B cell effector function, innate immune cell function, mucosal immunology, and immune regulation.
-Prerequisite: MICR 8210 with approval of staff.
+Prerequisites: MICR 8210 or other similar introductory immunology course or with approval of staff.

 MICR 8270.
 Advanced Topics in Immunology.
 3 Credits.